merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ```
 VESELI_2023_DATAPACK/
   |
+  |- TABLES/                               ## this holds the important data tables
+  |- SCRIPTS/                              ## this contains scripts that you can run to reproduce some of the work described below
+  |- MISC/                                 ## this holds miscellanous file
-  |- VESELI_ET_AL_METAGENOME_CONTIGS_DBS  ## this holds the contigs databases we generated for the subset of samples we analyzed
+  |- VESELI_ET_AL_METAGENOME_CONTIGS_DBS/  ## this holds the contigs databases we generated for the subset of samples we analyzed
+  |- METAGENOME_EXTERNAL_GENOMES.txt       ## file describing paths to metagenome contigs databases
-  |- SUBSET_GTDB_CONTIGS_DBS              ## this holds the contigs databases we generated for the subset of GTDB genomes we analyzed
+  |- SUBSET_GTDB_CONTIGS_DBS/              ## this holds the contigs databases we generated for the subset of GTDB genomes we analyzed
-  |- TABLES                               ## this holds the important data tables
-  |- SCRIPTS                              ## this contains scripts that you can run to reproduce some of the work described below
-  |- MISC                                 ## this holds miscellanous files
-  |- OUTPUT                               ## you will be generating some output in this directory
+  |- GTDB_EXTERNAL_GENOMES.txt             ## file describing paths to genome contigs databasess
 ```

+As you go through this webpage, you will be creating new folders and working within them to reproduce the computational analyses in our manuscript.
+We recommend going through the workflow in order, as some later analyses depend on the output of earlier analyses.
+That said, we tried to make it possible for you to skip sections (particularly the ones requiring a lot of computational resources) by pointing out where you can find the requisite data (either in the datapack or as part of our [Supplementary Tables](https://doi.org/10.6084/m9.figshare.22679080)).

 ## Computational environment details